 If you are paying by CPM, your rate is not impacted by the number of times people click on your ad.
 However, every time someone sees your ad, even the same person, you will pay for that if you are paying under a CPM structure.

-What Does CPM Cost?
+How Much Does CPM Cost?

 Of course, it depends where and when you advertise, but in the first quarter of 2018 on Google, advertisers spent an average of $2.80 CPM and $0.75 CPC.
 Across the entire Google Display Network including YouTube, the average click-through rate was 0.35 percent.
 For both CPM and CPC, you can set your budget in advance, so you are not faced with any surprises.